 What Forms are Involved in Twitch Taxes?

-The following forms will be received or used in the process of paying Twitch taxes:
+The following tax forms will be received or used in the process of paying Twitch taxes for your streaming income:

 - 1099 – received from Twitch or another payer of royalties if you have made more than $600 from the platform.
 They will send the same figures to the IRS.